AI Tool Developed by London and Dublin Researchers Could Spare Bowel Cancer Patients Needless Treatment

 Why It Matters

 The development of this AI tool is a genuinely exciting advance for cancer patients in the UK and Ireland.
-If it can be validated in larger clinical trials and adopted by the NHS and the Irish health service, it could spare thousands of patients each year from unnecessary suffering while also freeing up NHS resources for treatments that are more likely to be effective.
+If validated in larger clinical trials and adopted by the NHS and the Irish health service, it could spare thousands of patients each year from unnecessary suffering while freeing up NHS resources for treatments more likely to be effective.
+The tool represents a significant step towards personalised medicine — where treatment decisions are tailored to the individual characteristics of each patient's cancer rather than following a one-size-fits-all approach.
+For a disease as common and as deadly as bowel cancer, even modest improvements in treatment selection could translate into thousands of lives saved or improved each year.

 What's Next

 The researchers are now seeking funding for larger clinical trials to validate the tool's performance in a broader patient population.
 If successful, they hope to work with the NHS and the Irish health service to develop a pathway for clinical adoption.
+The journey from research breakthrough to routine clinical use typically takes several years, but the strength of the initial findings and the clear clinical need provide a compelling case for prioritising this work.
 More from Pharmaphorum.
+Institute of Cancer Research.